asaddi/lv-serve/README.md

 * [x] Messages may contain images, either as a remote URL or [base-64 encoded](https://developer.mozilla.org/en-US/docs/Web/URI/Schemes/data)
 * [x] Sampler settings
 * [x] Setting the seed
+* [x] Yes, this project works (and was primarily developed on) Windows-native Python.
+No WSL or Docker needed.

 ## Installation